KxSystems/docs/docs/wp/data-loaders/index.md

   where taskID=first x[`taskID]
 ```

-It combines the distinct symbols as they are returned by each slave based on the batch ID.
+It combines the distinct symbols as they are returned by each worker based on the batch ID.

 ```q
 .[